ocour/BatteryMinus/README.md

 A Flutter Battery plugin.
 Currently only implements Android.

-BatteryMinus.isCharging does not currently work for SDK >= 23
+BatteryMinus.isCharging does not currently work for Android SDK >= 23